Satellites reception

 The future

-METEOSAT will end the analog transmission end 2005, when MSG (METEOSAT Second Generation) satellites will be available.
+METEOSAT ended the analog transmission end 2005, when MSG (METEOSAT Second Generation) satellites were available.
 The same will happen with the GOES satellites.
 In all these satellites, digital receivers are used for demodulation of PSK, BPSK, and QPSK signals.
 Some receivers include an optional internal frame formatter able to support standard products like MSG HRIT, MSG LRIT, MTSAT LRIT, NOAA HRPT, GOES GVAR, M-22 AMB, GMS S-VISSR, DOD DMSP, Fengyun 1 CHRPT, and Fengyung 2 S-VISSR.

 LRIT/HRIT systems receive, archive, display and process digital LRIT and HRIT data from EUMETCast, MSG direct broadcast, GOES and MTSAT.
 Note that to receive EUMETCast and MSG direct broadcast, EUMETSAT recommends using of a DVB Receiver TechniSat SkyStar to DVB receiver.
 This device is available as an internal PCI card or an external USB unit.
 It is supplied with required software (drivers and T-Systems Business TV-IP).